benchmark-subsetting/cere/doc/cere-capture.1.md

   * `--invocation INVOCATION`:
     Selects the invocation to capture.
 By default, all the representative invocations chosen by cere-selectinv(1) are captured.

+  * `--omp-num-threads OMP_ NUM_THREAD`:
+    If PCERE is enabled, selects the number of OpenMP threads during capture execution.
+Default is 1 and capturing with more threads is highly not recommended.

   * `--norun`:
     Builds the capture-instrumented binary but does not run it automatically.